 Allowable Deductions for Charitable Donations of Ordinary Income Property:

-A. The sum of one-half of the unrealized appreciation (market value minus cost equals appreciation) plus the taxpayer’s cost, but not in excess of twice the cost of the contributed property.
+Your company may take the sum of one-half of the unrealized appreciation (market value minus cost = appreciation) plus the taxpayer’s cost, but not in excess of twice the cost of the contributed property.

 Selling Price $4.00